janfajfer/TravelingSalesmanProblem/README.md

 # Traveling Salesman Problem
-Traveling Salesman Problem solved using the gurobi solver and lazy constraints.
+Traveling Salesman Problem for shredded images solved using the gurobi solver and lazy constraints.